Axiverse Lampposts

 Then, at leading order in the hierarchy $\Lambda_{i+1}/\Lambda_i$, the mass basis is:

 where $m_i$ and $f_{{\rm GS},i}$ are the masses and GS decay constants of the axions in the unperturbed GS basis.
-Because of the pairwise nature of this perturbative correction, we may straight forwardly generalize to the case of $N$ axions:
+Because of the pairwise nature of this perturbative correction, we may straightforwardly generalize to the case of $N$ axions:

 where at leading order in the mass hierarchy $\bm\Xi$ is antisymmetric: